AndersDeath/diary2/000-current.md

 # 22 Juli - Mondag - Berlin - 669 Tag der Einwanderung - Warm Rainy

 Thist day was nice but and I did really a lot of things.
 It's not so often thing last times but today I did something extraordinary.
+First of all I tasted my work finally.